serkankocabas/serkankocabas.github.io/content/vitae/index.md

           description: |2-
               Responsibilities include:

-              * The macroeconomic analysis of Turkey; together with the update of several econometric models
+              * Conducting macroeconomic analyses of Turkey, involving the regular update of various econometric models.
-              * Using the dynamic factor model for nowcasting Turkey's GDP growth
+              * Employing the dynamic factor model to effectively nowcast Turkey's GDP growth.
-              * Understanding of inﬂation dynamics in Turkey by estimating a Bayesian VAR
+              * Gaining insights into inflation dynamics within Turkey through the estimation of a Bayesian VAR model.
-              * Yield curve estimation in Turkey by extended Nelson-Siegel Model including macroeconomic variables
+              * Estimating the yield curve in Turkey using the extended Nelson-Siegel Model, incorporating macroeconomic variables.
-              * Using the BEAR toolbox for forecasting and policy analysis
+              * Utilizing the BEAR toolbox for accurate forecasting and comprehensive policy analysis.
-              * Nowcasting the Turkish unemployment rate by using real-time data from Google
+              * Employing real-time data sourced from Google to perform nowcasting for the Turkish unemployment rate.
-              * Measuring Retail Trade index using card transactional data for Turkey
+              * Developing the Retail Trade index by analyzing card transactional data for Turkey.
-              * Using natural language processing (NLP), also known as text mining, to the analysis of the communication policy (i.e.                       statements and minutes) of the Central Bank of Turkey (CBRT)
+              * Applying natural language processing (NLP) or text mining techniques to analyze communication policies, including statements and minutes, of the Central Bank of Turkey (CBRT).
-              * Composing Foreign Aﬀairs Index by using Google’s Big-Query platform and the GDELT project to explore global risk
+              * Constructing the Foreign Affairs Index by harnessing the power of Google’s Big-Query platform and leveraging the GDELT project to explore global risk trends
         - title: Intern at UNICEF Country Office
           company: United Nations
           company_url: 'https://www.unicef.org/turkiye/'